fleetdm/fleet/handbook/business-operations/README.md

 | `:`               | Verb        | `:dev`, `:research`, `:design`
 | `~`               | Adjective   | `~blocked`, `~frontend`, `~backend`

+> TODO: extrapolate to "why this way" page

 ## Tools we use